prog88/gitbook/bakingzone/daifuku-mochi-mango/readme.md

 4. Continue to Whip, add the baked flour and Vanilla extract.
 5. Whip until it become really firm (stiff peaks).

-For Information: Well wipped cream, you might be able to turn upside down, without making it fall _(with no motion)_
+For Information: Well whipped cream, you might be able to turn upside down, without making it fall _(with no motion)_

 ### Assembling